FerrazArthur/Containerized-FRP-Client/README.md

 docker container run --name Q1-frpc -it --network host registry.quant1.com.br/arthur/q1-frpc/main
 ```

 At the end, it'll output a url you can use globally.
+This url is achieved by applying a md5sum to your Q1 username and appending .cloud.quant1.com.br to it.

 ### Stop/starting it